cheatham1/GetStartedBook/README.md

 **

 You can inspect one or more datasets.
-They hold the distributions for many variables of interest.
+Distributions can be displayed for various variables of interest.
-You can display the distributions and impose selections by using the cursor.
+You can display the distributions and impose your own selections by using the cursor.

 The ROOT browser can help you understand the data, before you begin writing analysis code.